macvaz/modern-data-stack/README.md

 ## Compatibility issues

-*[Note of 2023/08/26]* Trino does not work with Apache Hive 4 (beta1).
+*Note of 2023/08/26:* Trino does not work with Apache Hive 4 (beta1).
 HMS v4.0.0-beta-1 starts perfectly but some incompatibility isues arise when using trino.

 Trino uses [version 3.1](https://github.com/trinodb/trino/blob/39af728fa5e474d5537ede364f7599c941541f2f/pom.xml#L1393) of the Metastore Thift API and HMS 4.0 changes the Thrift interface.
 The practical results integrating latest versions of Trino and HMS can be checked at [hive4 branch](https://github.com/macvaz/modern_data_stack/tree/hive4)